 DC-3-Ship 41 Tour

-The non-pressured plane flew at 7,500 feet and could experience a lot of rough air.
+The non-pressurized plane flew at 7,500 feet and encountered a lot of rough air.
 It was also not air-conditioned, so the Southern summer heat was most likely pretty miserable.

 Interior of SHIP 41

-The twenty-one cream and green restored seats are covered to prevent damage to them.
-The seats had footrests, call buttons, overhead lighting and are adjustable.
+The twenty-one cream-and-green restored seats are covered to prevent damage.
+The seats had footrests, call buttons, overhead lighting, and were adjustable.
 The racks above the seats are not for luggage but for hats.
 The ashtrays have been removed because Delta is a non-smoking airline.

 There is a skylight in the toilet, and the galley is minuscule by today’s standards.
-The flight deck is low so you need to duck when accessing the cockpit.
-The luggage compartment which also carried sacks of U.S. Mail sits just behind the flight deck.
+The flight deck is low, so you need to duck when accessing the cockpit.
+The luggage compartment, which also carries sacks of U.S. Mail, sits just behind the flight deck.

 At the end of the DC-3 tour, Shawn told me that, “Travel gives you three gifts: the Anticipation of the trip, the Experience of the trip and the Memory of the trip.
-It is the one experience where after paying for it, you will be richer after the experience.”
+It is the one experience where, after paying for it, you will be richer.”
 I could not agree more.

 737-200 Flight Simulator